raquo/Laminar/docs/Documentation.md

 As with all Laminar elements, you must avoid reusing elements that were previously removed from the DOM as their subscriptions will not function anymore.

 Internally, this `<--` method keeps track of prevChildren and nextChildren.
 It then "diffs" them.
 The general idea here is _vaguely_ similar to virtual DOM, but it's much lighter diffing.
-We only compare elements for equality using `==`, we do not look at any attributes / props / state / children and we do not re-render anything like React.
+We only compare elements for reference equality, we do not look at any attributes / props / state / children and we do not re-render anything like React.

 We make one pass through nextChildren, and detect any inconsistencies by checking that `nextChildren(i).ref == childrenInDom(i)` (simplified).
 If this is false, we look at prevChildren to see what happened – whether the child was created, moved, or deleted.
 The algorithm is short (<50LoC total) but efficient.